flashbots/suave-geth/suave/README.md

     }
     ```

-3. Wrap your regular transaction into the new `OffchainTransaction` transaction, and specify the execution node’s wallet address as the `ExecutionNode` field.
-Sign the transaction with your suave wallet.
+3. Wrap your regular transaction into the new `OffchainTx` transaction type, and specify the execution node’s wallet address as the `ExecutionNode` field.
+Sign the transaction with your wallet.

     ```go
     offchainTx := types.SignTx(types.NewTx(&types.OffchainTx{